skip to main content

 Dental and dental hygiene school, especially the first year, is demanding and the numbers of courses require a lot more of your time than a typical undergraduate curriculum.
 It is not unusual for students to have difficulty keeping up with the coursework.
 Many students find that group study offers an important way to review notes and materials after hours.
 Most students simply find a few classmates who live near them or with compatible schedules or lifestyles to allow informal group study in the evenings or on weekends.

 If you should experience problems in a particular course, the key is to seek help immediately.
 You should make every effort to talk with the course director.
 He or she may be able to offer suggestions for ways to study more effectively, or may recommend study guides or other materials or methods to improve learning and retention in his/her particular course.
 Dental hygiene students are encouraged to seek the help of the course director first, and then their faculty advisor who can assist them in obtaining appropriate help.
-In addition to working with course directors, tutoring by your peers can be arranged by contacting Dr. Kerin Burdette at ext.
-8108.
+In addition to working with course directors, tutoring by your peers can be arranged by contacting Dr. Rosemarie Zartman at ext.
+8262.

 Psychological Counseling